andfinally/webpack-plugin-outputmap/README.md

-# webpack-plugin-outputmap
+# webpack-plugin-asset-map
-Draft webpack plugin outputting map of assets with filenames containing a content hash
+webpack plugin that outputs a map of assets with filenames containing a content hash